tc39/proposal-pattern-matching/README.md

 are established in the nearest block scope
 (for `let`/`const`)
 or the nearest function scope (for `var`).

+Issue: Or in the obvious scope, when used in a for/while header or a function arglist.
+Don't know the right term for this off the top of my head.

 Bindings are established according to their *presence* in a pattern;
 whether or not the binding pattern itself is ever executed is irrelevant.